 APPLICATION PROCESSING FEE

-There is a non-refundable fee of $15 for the application process.
-Please submit this along with the rest of your application materials.
+There is a non-refundable fee of $25 for the application process.
+Please submit the fee along with the rest of your application materials.

 Participants are advised to check with their home institutions for information about securing financial assistance or scholarships from their school or outside sources.